jonfryd/tifoon/README.md

 # TODO

-Tifoon is still in its infancy, but I have several ideas for how this baby can grow in the future.
+Tifoon is still in its infancy, but I have several ideas for how this baby can grow in the future:
-For example...

 * Support for specifying ranges of hosts
+* Define pre-defined sets of "top ports" for fast scanning of the most critical services
 * UDP and SCTP protocols scanning
 * Add "convenience launchers" for common operating systems
 * IPv6 support